bmeck/I-D/javascript-mjs/draft.md

 # Acknowledgements

-Thanks to Suresh Krishnan, Alexey Melnikov, Mark Nottingham, James Snell, Matthew A. Miller, and Allen Wirfs-Brock for guiding me through this process.
+Thanks to Suresh Krishnan, Alexey Melnikov, Mark Nottingham, James Snell, Matthew A. Miller, Adam Roach, and Allen Wirfs-Brock for guiding me through this process.